layumi/Oxford-Paris-Attack/README.md

 The code is based on the https://github.com/filipradenovic/cnnimageretrieval-pytorch .

 We added our attacking method ODFA (https://arxiv.org/abs/1809.02681).
+The performance drops from 88.2% to 2.24% on Oxford.

 ### Regular Testing